HousleyLabs/aci-audit-collector/README_python_in_docker.md

-# Housley ACI Audit Application - Docker Method #
+# Housley ACI Audit Application - Python in Docker Method #
 This script:
 - Builds docker image with python libraries
 - Creates container with the aci-audit-collector directory mounted as a volume